-As some of you know I can really enjoy the outdoors.
+As some of you know, I can really enjoy the outdoors.
 Getting fresh air in my lungs, exercising, and seeing things out in nature.
 One of the spots I can now really recommend to do so is the Drei Zinnen in Italy.

 Also known as the Tre Cime Di Laveredo, or just the Three Peaks.
 And no, it’s not a sequel to Twin Peaks.
-Though, equally as exciting!
+Though equally as exciting!

 What is the Drei Zinnen Nature Park

-The Drei Zinnen are actually just three peaks in the Eastern part of the Dolomites.
+The Drei Zinnen is actually just three peaks in the Eastern part of the Dolomites.
 The German and Italian names suggest they are battlements.
 It’s not hard to see why they got the name, as they do look like the medieval peaks on castle walls.

 Recently, it was the ground of a conflict between the Galactic Empire, Han Solo, and Enfys Nest.
 Of course, this one was just in a movie.